WebEngineering-Univaq/Java_Example_Imager/README.md

 # Esempio_Imager_Maven
 > Dynamic image generation with Java servlets

-This application shows how to dynamically create send images in a servlet and present them in a web page.
+This application shows how to dynamically create images in a servlet and present them on a web page.

 ## Usage